LinhHo/linhho.github.io/_posts/2019-03-03-sea-ice-Arctic.md

 ---

+### Question
-Q: Why the Arctic is mentioned much more than the Antarctica when it comes to sea ice melting?
+Why the Arctic is mentioned much more than the Antarctica when it comes to sea ice melting?
 Is sea ice melting in Antarctica as well?
 Is there any difference in this phenomena considering that the Antarctica is a continent?

+#### Disclaimer
-Disclaimer: This answer is only based on my own knowledge, which is trying to my best but sure still limited.
+This answer is only based on my own knowledge, which is trying to my best but sure still limited.
 I do not hold any responsibility for the credibility of this answer. - LH

-A:
+### Answer

 Definition first
 Sea ice is, as simple as it sounds, ice which was formed from frozen sea water.
 Glacier is accumulated and compacted snow on mountains or near the poles.
 It can move slowly under its own pressure.
 Ice sheets are large masses of continental glacier.
 Two major ice sheets exist today are in Greenland and Antarctica [1].